zackheil/lambda-logger/README.md

 # Basic Usage

-Bare-bones usage: This creates a logger with a default level of 'info', does not collect a history of logs linked back to the AWS Request ID, and sends the info logs to `stdout` where 'warn', 'error', and 'fatal' to `stderr`.
+Bare-bones usage: This creates a logger with a default level of 'info', does not collect a history of logs linked back to the AWS Request ID, and sends the info logs to `stdout` where 'warn', 'error', and 'fatal' go to `stderr`.

 ```js
 import Logger from "@zackheil/lambda-logger";